ovaleanu/anthos/docs/register_contrail_cluster_in_anthos.md

 ### Deploy Anthos Apps from GCP Marketplace into Kubernetes on-prem cluster

-Anthos expects a namespace called `application-system` which will run the agent to install the apps from the GCP Marketplace.

-We need to create at least two namespaces and enable them to pull the container images from the Google Container Registry (GCR) associated with the Marketplace.
+The first time you deploy an application to a Anthos GKE on-prem cluster, you must also create a namespace called `application-system` for Cloud Marketplace components, and apply an imagePullSecret to the default service account for the namespace.

 ```
 $ kubectl create ns application-system